151henry151/doodlr-pro/README.md

 - Webpack dev server serves at `http://localhost:19006`

 ## Development Notes
-- Expo now runs in the foreground from `start.sh` to accept keyboard input.
 - Section grid lines have slightly increased contrast for visibility.
 - Pixel positions are aggregated per true section span to remain consistent across zoom levels.